Abdelmajid Dolmy: International career

 Morocco did not qualify for either the 1982 AFCON or the 1984 AFCON.
 Dolmy took part in the 1984 Los Angeles Summer Olympics and the 1986 AFCON, where the Moroccans finished in fourth place, beaten 3–2 by Ivory Coast.
 After a first participation in the 1970 World Cup in Mexico ended with an elimination in the first round, the Moroccans coached by José Faria qualified again for the 1986 World Cup, in Mexico again.
 Led by players like Aziz Bouderbala, Merry Krimau, Mohamed Timoumi and Dolmy, Morocco becomes the first African country to qualify from the first round of a World Cup, after two draws against Poland and England (Dolmy was rated 9/10 by L'Équipe in that match), and a 3–1 win against Portugal.
 In the round of 16, they lost 1–0 to West Germany after an 89th-minute Lothar Matthäus winner.
 Dolmy played every minute of the tournament.

 Two years later, the Moroccan team presented itself at the 1988 African Cup of Nations as a host country with high expectations.
 After winning the first round, they were eliminated in the semifinals by Cameroon and finished in fourth place after losing the consolation final to Algeria (1–1 after extra time and 4–3 after the penalty shoot-out).
 After the competition, Dolmy retired from international football.

 Death

 On 27 July 2017, Dolmy suffered cardiac arrest and passed away.
 His relatives said he did not suffer from any serious illness and was even preparing to go on Hajj.

-His sudden death caused great emotion, several thousands expressed their sorrow on social media for the death of one of the most beloved athletes in the country's history.
-Several Moroccan and foreign personalities express their support to the Dolmy family by remembering the virtues of the player and his self-effacing and helpful personality as evidenced by all those who knew him.
+His sudden death caused great emotion; several thousands expressed their sorrow on social media for the death of one of the most beloved athletes in the country's history.
+Several Moroccan and foreign personalities expressed their support to the Dolmy family.